makkos-lilly/Dissertation-Code/Code/ReadMe.txt

 NOTES
 -----

-- The repository is available online on GitHub:
 - Instructions for experimental setups can be found inside the corresponding notebooks.
 - To change the lookback and lookahead of the models, the making_sub_files_split_by_timestamp.py must be re-run on  FINAL_CLEANED_HOURLYatmosphericdata2021to2023.json with the lookback and lookahead variables changed.
 The input and output dimensions of the data should then be changed within the pipeline, along with any architectural modifications.
 The pipeline can then be run.
 - In all of the preprocessing functions, Surface Latent Heat Flux is divided by 10800.
 This is required, as outlined on the Copernicus Data Store website for the ECWMF Reanalysis dataset.